HRSgoldeneye/GoldenEye.github.io/README.md

 By default, laravel uses mysql.
 Migrations are "version control" for your database tables, simplying the act of modifying the database schema.
 If changes need to be made to tables, the modification in the editor, and the backend mchange can be done with one artisan command.

 ## CSS

 For this project, we used BootStrap 4 that comes by default in laravel.
 Bootstrap allows our project to satisfy usuability issues for both web and mobile app users.

-## Routing/Import Conventions

-Routing is accomplished using the laravel eloquent.

 ## Configuration

+The config directory contains configuration settings for laravel packages like authentication, databases, and anything else you include in your application.

 # About Us
-Team GoldenEye is one of the participants in [Hawaii Annual Code Challenge](http://hacc.hawaii.gov/) and the team is formed with two people.
+Team GoldenEye consists of two students:

 * [Mark Cummins](https://github.com/markrcummins)
 * [Yohan Yang](https://github.com/yohanyang)